 Often, further imaging (X-ray/scan) may be required to confirm the diagnosis.
 X-rays are usually performed on the day and covered by your policy.
 Scans such as CT (computed tomography), US (ultrasound) and MRI (magnetic resonance imaging) are specialised and may require you to re-attend.
 Mr Naqui will request this for you.
 You will often need an authorisation code from your insurer.

+A bit of jelly is applied to your hand and a probe is placed upon it.
 Ultrasound uses sound waves to image soft tissue structures such as muscles, tendons and ligaments.
 A probe that emits sound waves is applied to your hand with some coupling jelly and an image is displayed in real time on a greyscale monitor.
 Ultrasound is a very safe technique and can provide important information on the integrity of the soft tissues as well as identify changes in blood flow and the presence of any fluid around joints.

 Computed tomography (CT) uses x-rays to provide cross-sectional images.
 In particular, it can provide highly detailed assessment of the bones.
 As a patient you will lie still within the “donut” ring scanner, whilst it rotates around your arm to construct images.
 The scan usually lasts a few minutes.